 Women's Basketball vs. Springfield

-Babson and Springfield will meet for the 37th time on Saturday in a series that dates back to 1993.
-The Beavers are 26-11 all-time against the Pride and won the only matchup between the teams last season.
+• Babson and Springfield will meet for the second time in three weeks and 40th time overall on Saturday.
+The Beavers are 28-12 against the Pride and have won five of the last six matchups between the programs.

 LAST SPRINGFIELD WIN